 The primary purpose of the legislation that controls the Hackney Carriage and Private Hire trade is to protect members of the general public from using unsafe vehicles driven by unsuitable persons.

 The Council consulted on a new updated Hackney Carriage and Private Hire licensing policy to provide guidance to all parties on how to apply for a licence, and how licences will be enforced.
-The consultation process closed on Wednesday 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
+The consultation process closed on 27 September 2017, and Members of the Licensing Committee approved the new policy on 8 November 2017 to take effect from 1 January 2018.
 Potential applicants are strongly advised to read this guide before completing any application forms.

-The full proposed policy document including an overview of the proposals can be found on the link below.
+The new policy document can be found on the link below.

 For more information on how to apply for a licence click on the links below: